 Do you struggle with getting your kids to listen?
 I’d love to share with you one effective word I’ve found to get kids to listen in this FREE printable handout.
 Learn about the word, why it works and how to use it (comes with a worksheet, too!).

-I found some fantastic advice from Dr. Laura Markham on the same topic and picked out a few favorites:
+I found some fantastic advice from Dr. Laura Markham and picked out a few favorites:

 - Stay calm.
 Your child hits because he feels scared and overwhelmed with emotion.
 Don’t raise your voice—if you don’t soften your emotions, neither will he.

 - Apologize to the crying child.
 Once the other child has calmed down, put your arm around your child.
 Then, face the child he hit, and apologize on your child’s behalf: “We’re sorry he hit you.
 He felt bad about losing his toy.
 We hope you feel better now.”

 - Show your child how the other person feels hurt.
 Now turn to your child and say, “She feels hurt.
 Hitting hurts.”
 You’re trying to develop your child’s empathy without blaming him.